scottalanturner/AI-ML-Labs/Voice-Agents/README.md

 ### The Bottom Line
 You just built a working voice agent that can have conversations, access knowledge, and guide users through different conversation paths.
 This is the same technology powering customer service bots, virtual assistants, and interactive phone systems.
 Voice agents are becoming essential tools for businesses to provide 24/7 support and information access - and you built one in under an hour.

-### Final Reflection
-What surprised you most about how the voice agent handled conversations?
-Would you use a voice agent like this in your daily life, and if so, for what purpose?